Donaldson (NYSE:DCI) Posts Quarterly Earnings Results, Misses Estimates By $0.05 EPS

-Donaldson (NYSE:DCI – Get Rating) posted its quarterly earnings results on Wednesday.
-The industrial products company reported $0.67 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.72 by ($0.05), MarketWatch Earnings reports.
-Donaldson had a return on equity of 28.15% and a net margin of 9.91%.
-The company had revenue of $853.20 million during the quarter, compared to the consensus estimate of $823.99 million.
-During the same quarter in the prior year, the business earned $0.66 earnings per share.
-The firm’s revenue for the quarter was up 11.5% on a year-over-year basis.
+Donaldson (NYSE:DCI – Get Rating) released its earnings results on Wednesday.
+The industrial products company reported $0.67 EPS for the quarter, missing the consensus estimate of $0.72 by ($0.05), MarketWatch Earnings reports.
+The business had revenue of $853.20 million for the quarter, compared to analysts’ expectations of $823.99 million.
+Donaldson had a net margin of 9.91% and a return on equity of 28.15%.
+The business’s quarterly revenue was up 11.5% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.66 earnings per share.
 Donaldson updated its FY 2022 guidance to $2.67-$2.73 EPS and its FY22 guidance to $2.67-2.73 EPS.

 The company also recently declared a quarterly dividend, which will be paid on Friday, June 24th.
-Shareholders of record on Thursday, June 9th will be paid a $0.23 dividend.
-This is an increase from Donaldson’s previous quarterly dividend of $0.22.
-The ex-dividend date of this dividend is Wednesday, June 8th.
+Investors of record on Thursday, June 9th will be given a dividend of $0.23 per share.
+This is a positive change from Donaldson’s previous quarterly dividend of $0.22.
 This represents a $0.92 annualized dividend and a dividend yield of 1.72%.
-Donaldson’s dividend payout ratio (DPR) is currently 35.06%.
+The ex-dividend date is Wednesday, June 8th.
+Donaldson’s dividend payout ratio is currently 35.06%.

-DCI has been the topic of several recent research reports.
-William Blair restated a “market perform” rating on shares of Donaldson in a research report on Thursday, March 3rd.
-Morgan Stanley dropped their price objective on Donaldson from $73.00 to $68.00 and set an “overweight” rating on the stock in a research note on Thursday.
-StockNews.com downgraded Donaldson from a “strong-buy” rating to a “buy” rating in a research note on Friday, May 27th.
-Finally, Robert W. Baird dropped their price objective on Donaldson from $65.00 to $61.00 and set an “outperform” rating on the stock in a research note on Thursday.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $63.67.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Vanguard Group Inc. increased its position in Donaldson by 0.7% in the first quarter.
+Vanguard Group Inc. now owns 12,310,872 shares of the industrial products company’s stock worth $639,304,000 after buying an additional 83,620 shares during the period.
+BlackRock Inc. increased its position in Donaldson by 3.9% in the first quarter.
+BlackRock Inc. now owns 10,996,071 shares of the industrial products company’s stock worth $571,026,000 after buying an additional 413,360 shares during the period.
+State Street Corp increased its position in Donaldson by 6.9% in the first quarter.
+State Street Corp now owns 5,942,869 shares of the industrial products company’s stock worth $308,613,000 after buying an additional 382,409 shares during the period.
+First Trust Advisors LP increased its position in Donaldson by 7.1% in the first quarter.
+First Trust Advisors LP now owns 1,354,847 shares of the industrial products company’s stock worth $70,357,000 after buying an additional 90,180 shares during the period.
+Finally, Dimensional Fund Advisors LP increased its position in Donaldson by 7.3% in the first quarter.
+Dimensional Fund Advisors LP now owns 1,155,490 shares of the industrial products company’s stock worth $60,010,000 after buying an additional 78,850 shares during the period.
+76.84% of the stock is currently owned by hedge funds and other institutional investors.

 Donaldson Company, Inc manufactures and sells filtration systems and replacement parts worldwide.
 The company operates through two segments, Engine Products and Industrial Products.
 Its Engine Products segment provides replacement filters for air and liquid filtration applications; air filtration systems; liquid filtration systems for fuel, lube, and hydraulic applications; exhaust and emissions systems and sensors; indicators; and monitoring systems.